aws-samples/aws-hpc-tutorials/content/05-AWS Batch Introduction/07-optional.md

 tags = ["tutorial", "install", "AWS", "batch", "optional"]
 +++

 Now that you have successfully completed the Batch introduction and Batch Deep Dive workshop you should be familiar with the concepts and operations of AWS Batch.
-This includes the basic steps required to build and register your own container images; create and run simple and array batch jobs; and the fundementals around AWS Batch architecture.
+This includes the basic steps required to build and register your own container images; create and run simple and array batch jobs; and the fundamentals around AWS Batch architecture.
 These form the basic building blocks of more complex workflows.

-At this stage it is a good idea to reinforce your knowedge by applying it to address your own problems and workflows.
+At this stage it is a good idea to reinforce your knowledge by applying it to address your own problems and workflows.

 #### Clean up